"Why would anyone visit a Naturopath"; biased skeptics against natural therapies would ask.

 You are considering visiting a Naturopath (good on you :-)

 You know that Naturopathic (ND) practitioners, are educated well, including science, and have attended 4 years naturopathic studies.
-You also like their holistic approach to healing, as well as lifestyle recommendation.
+You also like their holistic approach to healing and prevention, as well as lifestyle recommendation.

-Naturopaths are focusing on treating a problem's underlying cause (say, poor diet, lack of exercise, or stress, not just its symptoms.
+Naturopaths are focusing on treating a problem's underlying cause.

 Patients with high Blood Pressure or type 2 Diabetes definitely benefit from weight loss, regular exercise, and, of course, a healthy diet.
 Naturopaths will help patients map out a plan or strategy to achieve a positive outcome.